aleen42/PersonalWiki/qa/double_boot_system.md

 ### Write to a empty USB Driver

-Find out a USB which has at least 2GB size to store the image, and then firstly convert a ISO image into the apple specific one `.dmg` by using the following command:
+Find out a USB which has at least 2GB size to store the image, and be sure to format it with a apple format.

+After that, convert a ISO image into the apple specific one `.dmg` by using the following command:

 ```bash
 hdiutil convert ./ubuntu.iso -format UDRW -o ./ubuntu.dmg